dagghe/pyOMA2/docs/docu/3_7a mpl plotter.rst

 visualizations that can be interactively viewed or saved as GIFs.

 Classes:
+    :class:`.Geo1MplPlotter`: A class to animate mode shapes in 3D specifically for geometry 1.
+It takes geometry and result objects as inputs and provides functionalities to visualize mode shapes with various customizable options such as scale factor, view type, and others.

-    :class:`.MplGeoPlotter`: A class to animate mode shapes in 3D.
+    :class:`.Geo2MplPlotter`: A class to animate mode shapes in 3D specifically for geometry 2.
 It takes geometry and result objects as inputs and provides functionalities to visualize mode shapes with various customizable options such as scale factor, view type, and others.